 My K1200S has always taken special battery care.
 I believe the alternator is undersized even without any owner-added accessories.
-Thus any extended low-rev operation, such as in city traffic, is guaranteed to drain the battery, particularly if you have your heated grips on or any other accessories running.
+Thus any extended low-rev operation…is guaranteed to drain the battery, particularly if you have your heated grips on or any other accessories running.
 And in my experience the BMW AGM batteries seem fragile, failing after only 1-2 years.
 I have been through several.
 My charging methods may also play a part, as I use a battery tender in the garage to compensate for the above and for storage drain.

 So on a recent trip to Laguna Seca I found myself unable to start the bike.
 This was after a long slow ride to the track on a crowded access road, which drained an already failing battery.
 When I went to start my bike at the track, I was sad to hear the dreaded “whir… click… silence” as the big four turned partially over before coming to a stop.

 Fortunately, Antigravity Batteries had a booth at the event and I purchased one of their two models of portable power supplies.